citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineDetailResponseModel.md

 ### NewMachineDetailResponseModel

-`func NewMachineDetailResponseModel(id string, inMaintenanceMode bool, drainingUntilShutdown bool, machineType MachineType, powerState PowerState, provisioningType ProvisioningType, sessionSupport SessionSupport, sid string, summaryState SummaryState, zone RefResponseModel, faultState FaultState, isReserved bool, sessionsEstablished int32, sessionsPending int32, ) *MachineDetailResponseModel`
+`func NewMachineDetailResponseModel(id string, isReserved bool, sessionsEstablished int32, sessionsPending int32, ) *MachineDetailResponseModel`

 NewMachineDetailResponseModel instantiates a new MachineDetailResponseModel object This constructor will assign default values to properties that have it defined,